New Options Help Diabetes Patients Fight Rising Insulin Costs

 That makes the cost of insulin a life or death situation, and it’s one that many high-cost drug corporations are trying to sweep under the rug.
 Between 2002 and 2013, insulin prices more than tripled, causing patients to wonder when — or if — the cost of insulin in the United States has a ceiling.
 For some, the price surge means that living with the disease could be a six thousand dollar a year burden at a minimum, even with the aid of insurance plans (many of which include high deductibles).
 Thankfully, the public and public health professionals are fighting to shed light on this issue, but we still have a long way to go.

 Canadian Insulin has a mission to provide low-cost Insulin to our customers in a safe and secure method.
-To learn more, visit canadianinsulin.com.This post is a sponsored collaboration between CanadianInsulin.com and Philadelphia magazine's advertising department.
+To learn more, visit canadianinsulin.com.This is a paid partnership between CanadianInsulin.com and Philadelphia Magazine's City/Studio